misterpotts/fabricate/docs/index.md

 - A library of over 500 RPG crafting icons
 - Early access to Fabricate releases
 - A small amount of 5E content
-- The ✨ good feels ✨ that come from supporting a module author
+- The ✨ good feels ✨ that come from supporting an open source module author
 - Access to Patron Discord channels and the ability to vote on new features

 ----